-Under coordinated review:
+Under Administrative Review:

-- State agencies and FNS Regional Offices coordinate review activity to make sure efforts are not duplicated. - A standard review form makes sure that all critical areas are reviewed the same way for all schools. - Critical areas of review are: eligibility certification, counting and claiming, and food items. - General areas of review are: the free and reduced-price process, meal patterns, civil rights, monitoring, and reporting and recordkeeping responsibilities. - School food authorities are reviewed once every three-year cycle in accordance with the Comprehensive Review schedule.
+- State agencies and Food and Nutrition Service (FNS) Regional Offices coordinate review activity to make sure efforts are not duplicated. - A standard review form makes sure that all critical areas are reviewed the same way for all schools. - Critical areas of review are eligibility certification, counting and claiming, meal patterns, and food components. - General areas of review are resource management, the free and reduced-price process, civil rights, monitoring, and reporting and recordkeeping responsibilities. - School food authorities are reviewed once every three years in accordance with the Administrative Review schedule.